GOG Håndbold: GOG

 The club was founded on 1 May 1973 as a result of a merger between Gudbjerg, Oure, and Gudme.
 In 1975 the club won the Danish junior championship for the first time.
 GOG's men's team got promoted to the best league in Denmark in 1987 and won its first Danish Handball Championship in 1992.

 The women's team got promoted to the top division for the first time in 1984.
 In 1990 the club became fully professional.
 During the 1990's GOG was a dominant force in Danish handball, including winning four championships in a row.
+This was a time defined by the competitive rivalry with KIF Kolding.

 GOG Svendborg TGI

 In 2005, GOG and Svendborg TGI merged their first teams.
+GOG had finished the last season in third, while Svendborg TGI had played a single season in the top division, and been relegated in last place.

 The club won the Danish championship for men in 2006/2007.
 In 2009 the women's team was separated from GOG and became HC Odense.
 On 26 January 2010, GOG Svendborg TGI was declared bankrupt and relegated to the 2nd Division.